What does “itsumo” mean in Japanese?

 Native speakers often use this adverb of frequency to mention someone’s habit or custom in Japanese.
 Its usage is very similar to that of “always” in English, so Japanese learners, especially those who are familiar with English, can easily understand how to use it.

-From the grammatical point of view, this adverb can be broken down into the two parts: “itsu” and “mo”.
-The first one is widely used as an indefinite demonstrative pronoun meaning ‘when’ in Japanese; the second is a binding particle working to add the meaning of ‘also’, ‘as well’, or ‘too’.
-So, this adverb of degree literally means ‘when also’ in Japanese.
-This literal interpretation doesn’t seem to be in line with the meanings, but still very close, I think.
+From the grammatical point of view, this adverb can be broken down into two parts: “itsu” and “mo”.
+The first one is an indefinite demonstrative pronoun meaning ‘when’ in Japanese; the second is a binding particle working to add the meaning of ‘also’, ‘as well’, or ‘too’.
+So, this adverb of frequency literally means ‘when also’ in Japanese.
+This literal interpretation is not completely in line with the meanings, but still very close, I think.

 Then, let me explain how to use “itsumo” through the example sentences below.